-Volunteer teaching abroad demonstrates your leadership abilities, empathy, and willingness to use your skills to serve others.
+Volunteer teaching abroad demonstrates your leadership abilities, empathy and willingness to use your skills to serve others.

-English teaching abroad is also an excellent opportunity to experience international travel to destinations such as Cambodia or Costa Rica.
+Teaching English abroad is also an excellent opportunity to experience international travel to destinations such as Cambodia or Costa Rica.

 Assist with international community development